 As an American wheelchair user, I often use New York City as my reference point for international or urban accessibility.
 Istanbul I suggest is much like NYC.
 In NYC, there are lots of modern accessible modern buildings and accommodation.
 But there is a legacy of the older way of doing things.
 In any neighborhood, street, or store, half of the elements might be accessible and half might have some kind of barrier.
 You can’t predict what exactly you will encounter, and you have to be flexible.
 “Walking around” is also a way of life.
 You cannot go from parking lot to parking lot like large of parts of the US to get around.

 The main tramway that travels thru all the tourist sites is 100% accessible.
-There are no barriers, the fee is waived, and there is only the slightest <1” step into the roomy trains.
+There are no barriers, the fee is waived, and there is only the slightest 1” step into the roomy trains.
 Istanbul’s subway is like the subway in NYC and Chicago.
-There are US standard accessible stations.
-However they are gems is a system of older stations, which are not.
-I used the subway to visit Galatasaray FC’s football stadium and check out a pre match scene.
-(I did have tickets, but there was male ticket holder match ban for this game.
+There are US-standard accessible stations.
+However, they are gems in a system of older stations, which are not.
+I used the subway to visit Galatasaray FC’s football stadium and check out a pre-match scene.
+(I did have tickets, but there was a male ticket holder match ban for this game.
 This was due to bad behavior by Galatasaray fans in their preceding game.)

-The >100-year-old funicular that ascends the steep Galata hill from the water is doable.
+The 100-year-old funicular that ascends the steep Galata hill from the water is doable.
 It saves you from going up the hill.
 Again as a WC user, I didn’t have to bother with paying a ticket.
 I did not see or try the funicular that runs on the east side of Galata from Taksim Square to the Ottoman Palace on the water.
-Most busses do not seem have lift, and ordinary taxis are all sedans.
+Most buses do not seem to have lifts, and ordinary taxis are all sedans.
 Street traffic is rough and tedious for everyone so I don’t believe we are missing much.